-The key to effective, long-term, small-business branding (and that includes the writer and the artist) is baby steps.
+The key to effective, long-term, small-business branding is baby steps.
 As Jules Bass writes and Kris Kringle states in the classic Christmas song from 1970, “put one foot in front of the other.”
 Consistent action, even if they are baby steps, will get you to your destination — provided you have a simple and effective marketing plan.

 Branding is delivering a consistent message and image in multiple platforms.
 In other words, the message and the image on your business cards, website, postcards, and social media pages should connect to each other.
 And the simplest way to do that on a budget is to invest in a quality logo and then use that image on all your marketing materials.

 Here are three baby step branding decisions to help you update your marketing image.

 In the early days you won’t have money for half of your best ideas — leaving you with a series of choices.
 Do I need a logo?
 Is a customized website necessary at this point?
 Can I afford a full page ad in the local newspaper and is that the best decision?

 Here’s the quick answer: get a quality logo and then use it on all your marketing materials.
 If you use a generic website or a template to create your brochures in order to save money, you can at least add your logo.
 You’re going for consistency in your image.
 You don’t have time for a junky logo, unless you’re selling trash.

 2) Leave a calling card behind.

 Life is hectic and I can barely remember everything I’m responsible for without a list.
 Your people need something to remind them that they saw you.